lzwjava/lzwjava.github.io/original/2025-07-27-ai-coding-tools-en.md

 What impressed me most was how Claude Code displays changes - showing before-and-after comparisons similar to git diffs, which makes reviewing edits much easier.

+After a day, I used Claude to fix some code as well.
+However, I continue to use the Copilot plugin with the Grok 3 beta model, as it is simple and easy for me.

 {: .centered }
 ![](assets/images/claude/claude-code.jpg){: .responsive }
 *Source: Self-screenshot*{: .caption }